Skip to content

 Use a Transfer Bench

-A lack range of motion or strength in your lower body can turn stepping in or out of a tub into an unsafe situation.
+A lack of range of motion or strength in your lower body can turn stepping in or out of a tub into an unsafe situation.
 A transfer bench allows you to sit down and then scoot into your showering or bathing area.
 Most have handles to help you keep balanced as you sit down, scoot in and out, stand back up, plus provide the option to sit while showering.
 All great for minimizing the risk of injury.

 Get a Bath Step